GeoWalter34244/voipms-sms-client/PRIVACY.md

 The collection, usage, storage, and sharing of your DID as described in this section is essential to implement the app's support for push notifications.

+### F-Droid version

+The F-Droid version uses ntfy.sh for push notifications instead of Firebase.
+When you enable notifications and configure an ntfy topic, you must manually configure your VoIP.ms account to send callbacks directly to `https://ntfy.sh/<your-topic>`.

+The app maintains a WebSocket connection to ntfy.sh to receive these notifications.
+No message content is sent through ntfy.sh - only a simple ping that triggers the app to fetch messages from VoIP.ms API.

+Your ntfy topic name is stored locally on your device and is not shared with any third parties except ntfy.sh (which only receives the topic name, not message content).
+The topic name is used solely to establish the WebSocket connection for receiving notification triggers.

+No personal data is collected or stored by ntfy.sh beyond the topic name you choose.
+All actual message content is fetched directly from VoIP.ms API, maintaining end-to-end privacy.

 ## Contact information